hilogames/HLSpriteKit/README.md

 [self addChild:toolbarNode];
 ```

-Finally, set the toolbar's gesture target to itself, and register it
+Finally, set the toolbar’s gesture target to itself, and register it
 with the scene as a gesture target:

 ```obj-c